Open up your payslip and it will probably be a sea of information you don’t quite understand.

 If you think you’ve underpaid tax, then let HMRC know.
 They may alter your tax code for the next financial year and claim the money back from your salary, though this will only be up to £3,000.

 Otherwise, tax still due for the last tax year must be paid by 31 January following the end of the tax year in which the income was earned.
-So if you owe tax for 2017/18, you’ll need to pay it by 31 January 2019.
+So if you owe tax for 2022/23, you’ll need to pay it by midnight 31 January 2024.